 6.1.6 Legacy conferencing endpoints

 A legacy conferencing endpoint can be legacy H.323 or non H.323 conferencing endpoint.
 In case of legacy H.323 endpoint, the main capabilities and functions are identical to the definition in [ITU-T H.323].
 In case of non H.323 endpoint, it can be a legacy endpoint which uses non H.323 open standards (i.e. SIP).
 These kinds of endpoints can be a SIP hard phone and SIP soft phone (i.e. PC or Laptop).
 The legacy non H.323 endpoints can connect to other components (e.g. Call and Resource Controller) through a gateway which performs protocol conversion and stream adaptation.

+6.1.7 Network

+A signalling and transport network underlies the telepresence system and connects the various network elements within or across network boundaries (e.g. between private networks).
+The network is responsible for delivering signalling and media with an appropriate quality of service (QoS) in the telepresence system.
+The network elements via measurement of the network performance and/or through appropriate QoS mechanisms (e.g. packet prioritisation, resource reservation, media quality adaptation) should ensure an acceptable QoS for a telepresence experience.
+IPv4 or IPv6 network technologies may be applied to deliver this service.

+The network may also be required to support mechanisms to secure telepresence session signalling and/or media flows.
+These mechanisms may be negotiated between network elements.
+These network elements may also require authentication in order to use network resources.

 7 Conference control functions